cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 - [Grinding, Levigating, and Painting with Azurite](/resources/activity-sheets/azurite-assignment/)
 #### Making Paint, Preparing Supports, and Painting Test Panels
-Making supports is an excellent means to gain an understanding of the importance of the surface onto which painting is done.
-This activity can be quick (sewing and stretching canvases) or very, very prolonged (in the case of prepared panels)
+Making supports for painting (canvas, panel, prepared paper) helps gain an understanding of the crucial importance of the surface for the appearance of the final work of art.
+This activity can be relatively quick (sewing and stretching canvases) or quite lengthy (preparing panels, which takes nine sessions of applying gesso, allowing it to dry, then scraping and sanding it between each application).
 - [Making Paints from Pigments and Binding Media and Painting Them Out](/resources/activity-sheets/activitysheet_paintingpigments/)

 - [Preparing Panels, Canvases, and Other Supports for Painting, Gilding, and More](/resources/activity-sheets/activitysheet_supportsurfaces/)
 ### Making Inks
-Making inks is an excellent hands-on activity in studying the materiality of texts.
-Ink making and writing with the ink produced can be done in a single session of about 45-60 minutes.
-Ink-making activities included here are for iron gall, carbon-based, and colored organic pigment-based inks.
+Making inks helps students appreciate the materiality of texts.
+Making and then writing with the ink produced can be done in a single session of 1-2 hours.
+Ink-making activities included here produce iron gall ink, carbon-based inks, and colored organic pigment-based inks.
 - [Inks](/resources/activity-sheets/activitysheet_inks/)
 ### Varnishes and Their Many Uses
-Varnish making underwent a significant change in the sixteenth century that resulted in a more streamlined making process in comparison to the heavy amber and resin varnishes of an earlier period.
+The ingredients and making process of varnishes changed significantly in the sixteenth century, which resulted in a more streamlined making process when compared to the heavy amber and resin varnishes of an earlier period.
+These new varnishes also changed the appearance of the artworks onto which they were applied.
+Making varnish is a relatively complex process requiring preparation and is perhaps suited to more advanced classes.
 - [Making Varnishes](/resources/activity-sheets/activitysheet_varnishes/)
 ### Making "Counterfeit" Jasper
-Making jasper can be adapted to different class lengths, depending on advance preparation of the materials.
+Making jasper can be adapted to different class lengths, depending on level of advance preparation of the materials required.
 - [Making Jasper](/resources/activity-sheets/activitysheet_jasper/)
 ### Materializing Spiritual Practice: Reconstructing Burn Salve
 Reconstructing the burn salve recipe in Ms. Fr.
-640 gave the Project significant insights into the meaning of materials.
-The activity can be easily done in 45 minutes.
+640 gave the Project significant insights into the meanings of materials.
+The activity can be easily done in 1-2 hours.
 - [Reconstruction of a 16th-century Burn Salve Recipe](/resources/activity-sheets/burnsalve/)
 ## Hands-on Lesson Plans from Research Essays in *Secrets of Craft and Nature*
 Many essays in *Secrets of Craft and Nature* describe the reconstruction of a technique in sufficient detail to use the essay itself to formulate a lesson plan that includes hands-on activities.
 These essays often include lab/field notes that contain even more information for carrying out the process.
 Each essay discusses themes and includes bibliography that can be integrated into course objectives and class discussion.
 Suggested essays are listed below, however many more could be explored and adapted for classroom, studio, or lab activities.

 ### Molding with Cuttlefish Bone
-**[Molding with Cuttlefish Bone ](https://edition640.makingandknowing.org/#/essays/ann_506_ad_20)by Emily Boyd, Jef Palframan, and Pamela H. Smith**
+**[Molding with Cuttlefish Bone ](https://edition640.makingandknowing.org/#/essays/ann_506_ad_20) by Emily Boyd, Jef Palframan, and Pamela H. Smith**

 Cuttlefish bone is an ancient material that is still used today by goldsmiths to create small cast objects.
 Objects can be impressed into the soft core of the cuttlefish’s float bone, after which metal or wax can be cast into the mold.
 Casting could be done with tin or pewter which have low melting points and liquefy easily in a pan on a stovetop or a hot plate.